bonsairobo/building-blocks/DESIGN.md

     where one of the dimensions has size 1, it leads to awkward code.
 Thus, we generalized all of the core data types to work in both 2 and 3 dimensions, which gives us the `Array2` type, capable of cleanly representing a height map.
-We've also implemented a specialized meshing algorithm for height maps.
+We've also implemented a meshing algorithm for height maps.
   - For large maps, using a single lattice resolution for meshes will quickly eat up GPU resources.
 We must have a level of detail solution to solve this problem.
 This can be a complex issue, but for now we have settled on using